ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

 grep -v \* optcodes7 > optcodes8
 ```

-The overall idea of this challenge is to use XOR to set a registers to a write value and another one to a address to write.
-Using this write primative we can write stager shellcode that allows us to read in more data.
+The overall idea of this challenge is to use XOR to set a register to a write value and another one to an address to write.
+Using this write primitive we can write a stager shellcode that allows us to read in more shellcode.

 A major part of this challenge was reusing the registers that already existed, one thing to note is that on Ubuntu 22.04 the rbx value is NOT `__libc_csu_init`, instead its null.
 I know on remote this was true so I patched it using binja and gdb.